-- East and South East Asia: ETH Zurich
+- East and Southeast Asia: ETH Zurich (ETHZ)

-These institutions have been commissioned by SERI to act as leading house, with the following strategic objectives:
+The institutions are commissioned by SERI to pursue the following strategic goals as Leading Houses:

-- Contribute to the development of scientific cooperation between Switzerland and high-potential countries in the designated region by developing cooperation instruments which meet the interests of the Swiss scientific community;
+- Contribute to the development of scientific cooperation between Switzerland and countries with high potential in the designated region by developing cooperation instruments that meet the interests of the Swiss scientific community.

-- Promote knowledge among Swiss researchers of the high-potential countries in the designated region by sharing contacts and expertise from the designated region with Swiss ERI players;
+- Promote knowledge among Swiss ERI actors about countries with high potential in the designated region by providing them with the necessary contacts and expertise on the ground.

-- Ensure that the interests of the Swiss scientific community are represented among potential foreign partners in the designated region.
+- Represent the interests of the Swiss scientific community towards potential foreign partners in the relevant region.